ionos-cloud/faq-documentation/general-information/frequently-asked-questions/data-center-designer.md

 DCD verifies changes in several ways before provisioning: 1) **Validation** and the 2) **Delta view.**

-### Q: How is validation conduction prior to provisioning?
+### Q: Are there provisioning validation safeguards?

 DCD ensures a smooth provisioning process by checking the validity of new VDC configurations.
 This is done prior to provisioning (provisioning dialog box) and while creating VDCs (live validation).